sirarsalih/tinder-function-app/README.md

 The app runs in Azure at specific intervals, auto liking and super liking recommendations from Tinder.

-## Match notification by e-mail
+## Match and message notification by e-mail

 The app gets recent updates from Tinder, checks with Azure Table storage if there has been a new match recently and if that's the case then notifies the user by e-mail, including all photos of the matched person in the e-mail.
 The table storage is then updated with the new match data.
+The app also notifies the user by e-mail if a new message is received within a given time duration.

 ## How to generate a new Facebook token if it expires

-The app authenticates with Tinder using a Facebook ID (which can be empty) and token (required).
-If the Facebook token expires, there needs to be generated a new token, otherwise a <code>401 Unauthorized</code> is returned from the Tinder API.
+The app does a two phase authentication process, initially connecting to the Tinder API using a Tinder token.
+If the authentication is unsuccessful, the app will attempt to fetch a new Tinder token using a Facebook ID (which can be empty) and token (required).
+If the Facebook token expires, there needs to be generated a new token manually.
 Here are the steps for generating a new Facebook token:

 1. Open up a browser, preferably Chrome.
 2. Press <code>F12</code> to open up the dev console.